DO YOU COUNT CALORIES OR COLOUR?

 - Calories are king for weight loss but WHAT YOU EAT matters more for health and satiety.

 - To keep energy levels up and keep you full and healthy for the long term, your diet needs to feed more than your mouth & stomach.
-It has to satiate your muscles, which crave protein, your digestive system, which runs at its best with fiber, and your tissues and bones, which work optimally when they’re getting vitamins & minerals such as calcium from wholesome (nutrient dense) foods such as whole-grains, fruits, vegetables and fish.
+It has to satiate your muscles, which require protein, your digestive system, which runs at its best with an adequate amount of fibre (ideally 30g a day), and your tissues and bones, which work optimally when they’re getting vitamins and minerals such as calcium from wholesome (nutrient dense) foods such as whole-grains, dairy, fruits, vegetables and fish.

-- Think BALANCE & COLOUR when it comes to meal times to ensure that you’re getting a mixture of essential nutrients.
+- Think BALANCE and COLOUR when it comes to meal times to ensure that you’re getting a mixture of essential nutrients.

 - Empty calories (foods containing minimal amounts of nutrients) may only give a temporary fix, but they do taste good & we could call them SOUL FOOD.. have them in moderation and remember the 80/20 rule 😉

-- I promote calorie AWARENESS not calorie counting & although checking in on how many calories you’re having in a day/week may be useful occasionally, doing it day in day out, week in week out, can become OBSESSIVE, leading you to ignore true hunger & satiety signals.
+- I promote calorie AWARENESS not calorie counting and although checking in on how many calories you’re having in a day/week may be useful occasionally, doing it day in day out, week in week out, can become OBSESSIVE, leading you to ignore true hunger and satiety signals.

 - Calories should be a tool for information, rather than a way to live your life, for example if you’re comparing meals in a restaurant; going for the 500 calorie thin-crust pizza may be more weight friendly than opting for the 900 calorie deep-pan pizza covered in four types of cheese – this does however depend on what else you’ve eaten that day as well as your day to day activity levels; the more active you are the more calories your body needs and so you will be able to eat more whilst maintaining or losing weight!